RobDWaller/ReallySimpleJavaScriptTest/README.md

 restrictions on what libraries you can and cannot use to complete this task.

 Also feel free to style the displayed data as you see fit.
-In addition there are no rules defining whether you can tools like SASS or LESS to generate CSS.
+In addition there are no rules defining whether you can use tools like SASS or LESS to generate CSS.

 ## Notes for Interviewers